cd-williams/Handy-bioinformatics-scripts/README.md

 - `VCF_QC` contains scripts for getting and plotting diagnostic stats from VCF files to inform filtering decisions
 - `Download_NCBI` contains scripts for downloading sequencing data from the NCBI database
-- `Filter_map_reads` contains a modular snakemake pipeline for trimming, filtering and mapping short reads to a reference genome.
-WIP
+- `Filter_map_reads` contains a modular snakemake pipeline for trimming, filtering and mapping short reads to a reference genome
+- `BEAGLE_tools` contains scripts for manipulating BEAGLE genotype likelihood files produced by ANGSD